masteringmodernpayments/book/state_and_history.md

 * *pending* means we just created the record
 * *processing* means we're in the middle of processing
 * *finished* means we're done talking to Stripe and everything went well
-* *error* means that we're done talking to Stripe and there was an error
+* *errored* means that we're done talking to Stripe and there was an error

 We'll also have a few different events for the transaction: `process`, `finish`, and `error`.
 Let's describe this using `aasm`: